jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 [^default]: By default.
 Other rounding modes such as always rounding up, down or toward zero are available.

-[^relative]: In general, `n * fXX::EPSILON` as a relative margin means "at most n representable values apart", for example you might use a margin of `4.0 * f64::EPSILON`.
+[^relative]: In general, `n * fXX::EPSILON` as a relative tolerance means "at most n representable values apart", for example you might use a tolerance of `4.0 * f64::EPSILON`.

 [absolute tolerance comparison]: ../background/float_comparison_algorithms.html#absolute-tolerance-comparison